-During the process of doing the painting I found that the home had been built in 1910, late in the Federation period; and built in the very early decades of colonial settlement in the area.
+During the process of doing the painting I found that the home had been built around 1906, late in the Federation period; and built in the very early decades of colonial settlement in the area.

 The first owner was a Mrs Smith.

-For many years the property was used as the home of the Smith family until it was sold and subsequently bought to be used by Australia Post as the local Glen Huntly post office sometime during the 1970’s and 80’s.
+For many years, my understanding is that the property was used as the home of the Smith family until it was sold and subsequently bought by the Commonwealth of Australia in June 1950.
+The residence was altered in the mid 1960’s and the new Glen Huntly post office was opened.

 Since then, the home has been renovated and repurposed as a cafe and now known as Grange Junction.

 Not long after its’ opening earlier this year one of the extended family members got in touch with me.

 Barry’s father was the son of the original owner and as a child Barry grew up next door to his grandparents who owned the home.